stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't confuse OKRs with KPIs.**

-OKRs = have a one-off lifetime and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org
+OKRs = have a _one-off lifetime_ and should be limited to only 2 to 4 per month or quarter for every 500 employees in your org

-KPIs = have an ongoing lifetime and you may have 10 to 250 indicators worth tracking
+KPIs = have an _ongoing lifetime_ and you may have 10 to 250 indicators worth tracking

-When you see KPIs going off track, or when you are thinking of new ideas for strategy or capabilities, that's when you introduce OKRs - to get them done!
+When you see KPIs going off track, or when you are thinking of new ideas for strategy or capabilities, that's when you introduce OKRs - to get it done!

 ## OKR don't #5